davidsonfellipe/fellipe.com/_posts/2013-04-01-moving-wordpress-to-jekyll.md

 ##New version

 There version isn't dependency on server-side, only server delivery static files.
-Other services that I use are: Google Analytics (for statitistics about users), Disqus (for comments), GitHub (Versin code).
+Other services that I use are: Google Analytics (for statistics about users), Disqus (for comments), GitHub (version control).

 ##biggest problems for migration